MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-access-to-settings-app-surface-hub.md

 ---
-title: Troubleshoot access to Settings app Surface Hub
+title: Troubleshoot access to Settings app on Surface Hub
 description: If unable to access Settings on Surface Hub, try these troubleshooting steps.
 manager: frankbu
 ms.prod: surface-hub